-Difference Between Linear Regression vs Logistic Regression
+Difference Between Linear Regression and Logistic Regression

 Linear regression is an algorithm that is based on the supervised learning domain of machine learning.
 It inherits a linear relationship between its input variables and the single output variable where the output variable is continuous in nature.
 It is used to predict the value of output let’s say Y from the inputs let’s say X. When only single input is considered it is called simple linear regression.
+Logistic Regression is a form of regression which allows the prediction of discrete variables by a mixture of continuous and discrete predictors.
+It results in a unique transformation of dependent variables which impacts not only the estimation process but also the coefficients of independent variables.
+It addresses the same question which multiple regression does but with no distributional assumptions on the predictors.
+In logistic regression the outcome variable is binary.
+The purpose of the analysis is to assess the effects of multiple explanatory variables, which can be numeric or categorical or both.

 It can be classified into two main categories: